rackerlabs/support-how-to/content/cloud-servers/create-a-new-user-and-grant-permissions-in-mysql.md

 ### Log in

-Log into MySQL as the root user by using the following command:
+Log in to MySQL as the root user by using the following command:

     mysql -u root -p